Weber Smokey Mountain Review & Buying Guide

 Weber has a find a dealer tool on their website if you want to see it in the store before you buy.

-The WSM rarely (if ever) goes on sale but if you want to save money you can also usually find some good second hand Weber Smokey Mountains on Ebay.
+The WSM rarely (if ever) goes on sale but if you want to save money you can also usually find some good second-hand

 Resources for getting the most out of your new WSM